colemanbroad/progen/dagc.typ

 Fragments are sampled evenly from the catalog, but wiring has a preference for syms defined more recently.

+== Dataflow-first

+Dataflow-first program generation splits the problem into two phases

++ sample a dataflow
++ sample a valid evaluation order of the terms.

+=== Type-first dataflow + duplication

+We can expand this factorization of dataflow-first sampling to add two new steps:

++ sample type-only dataflow
++ sample appropriately typed fragments for each term
++ introduce optional duplications for terms with multiple references
++ sample linearization.

+We can always recover the two-phase behaviour by sampling fragments at random and avoiding any duplication.
+But the additional step gives us an even smaller initial space to explore, and allows exploring interesting margins e.g. only using a single fragment of each type within a program.
+We can further control the linearization by duplicating shared terms which allows us to evaluate them at different times.
+Of course if the term is truly pure then this has no effect other than wasting a few clock cycles.

+// Sampling in this way will let us control the distribution over syntactic structures.

+// ```
+// Prog_n = set of programs length n.\
+// P0<n> = flat distribution across Prog_n.\
+// PP[p' = p+frag+wiring] = PP[p] * PP[frag] * PP[wiring|frag,p]. --- No summation required, because p' is guaranteed unique.
+// ```

+=== Bias analysis

+Let's contrast this approach with forward sampling (@forward).
+Consider a random program $p_0^n$ where $PP[p_0^n]$ is flat across all programs of length $n$, and a random program $p_1^n$ created by forward generation.
+The forward generation method can be written

+// Below P_1(n+1) is a distribution over programs of length n+1.
+// $
+//   P_1(n+1) = sum_(p ~ P_1(n)) #h(0.8em) sum_(f ~ PP("frag"|p)) PP("wiring"|"frag", p)
+// $

+// $
+//   P_1^(n+1)[p'] = P_1^n [p] dot PP["frag"] dot PP[p' = p + "frag" + "wiring"|"frag", p]
+// $ <forward-probability>

+$
+  p_1^(n+1) = p_1^n plus.circle_1 "frag"^(n+1) plus.circle_2 "wiring"("frag",p_1^n)
+$ <forward-probability>
+where $plus.circle$ operators are evaluated left to right.
+Here $"frag"$ is a random fragment chosen from a flat distribution across the catalog and $"wiring"$ is a tuple of random syms selected from $p_1^n$ that match the required types of $"frag"$.

+The probabilities associated with these random variables simply multiply,
+$ PP[p_1^(n+1)] = PP[p_1^n] dot PP["frag"] dot PP["wiring"|"frag", p_1^n] $
+because every choice of $"frag"^(n+1)$ and $"wiring"("frag", p_1^n)$ leads to a unique $p_1^(n+1)$.

+// $
+//   p_1^(n+1) = g(f(p_1^n, "frag"), "wiring"("frag",p_1^n))
+// $ <forward-probability>
+// where

+#horizontalrule

+By sampling flat across fragments this procedure tends to undersample, relative to $p_0^n$, fragments
++ with many arguments // --- more arguments $=>$ more possible wirings
++ with arguments depending on common types // --- more potential inputs $=>$ more possible wirings
++ that produce a common type // --- easier future reuse $=>$ more possible wirings because they lead to more possible wirings, and we don't take that into account when sampling the fragment.
+We could compensate for this by conditioning $"frag"(n,p_1^n)$.

+#question[_What are the distributions over dataflow derived from $P_0$ and $P_1$?_]

+The distribution derived from $P_0$ is the marginal $P^*_0[d] = sum_(p in cal(D)) P_0[p]$ where $cal(D) = {p | "flow"(p) = d}$ is the
+function that reduces a program $p$ to it's dataflow.
+This distribution is biased in favor of flows with many possible corresponding programs (many possible linearizations) or equivalently fewer wires.

+#horizontalrule

+When fuzzing pure, functional systems we can spend our effort sampling different dataflows, while for impure-dominant systems we can more easily explore subtle differences in evaluation order and timing.
+We sample a flow by,

++ choose $n$
++ choose $bold(h)$ consistent with $n$

+#horizontalrule

+We believe that exploring different DAGs is important for exploring software for a few reasons.
+First, the DAG describes all the dataflow of the program.
+So, to the extent that the system is pure, it's entire behaviour is determined by the DAG, and all programs with identical DAGs are equivalent.
+By implication, to the extent that the system is impure, it's entire behaviour is determined increasingly by the timing of fragment executions, and not based on program dataflow.
+We would like to control the dataflow as well as the order/timing of execution explicitly!
+And we don't want either to be determined by the type signature of what happens to be in the catalog (other than supplying basic constraints on the space).
+_The catalog constrains the space of programs, but it shouldn't bias the distribuion over that space!_

+@forward[_Foward sampling_] is unable to sample evenly across DAGs, because selecting fragments _first_ biases the distribution.
+E.g. if we sample a fragment with no arguments then it will be inserted every time.
+This adds new root nodes to the DAG and means the growth rate of root nodes is beyond our control and depends on the catalog composition.
+A potential solution to this problem is to adjust the probability of sampling fragments depending upon their type.
+E.g. we may want to make it less likely that fragments with simple types are inserted into the program, or even place hard constraints on the number of fragments of a given type that are allowed.

+#horizontalrule

+One factorization of programs is

+1. pick a DAG where nodes are equivalent up to type
+2. pick a fragment for each node / type
+3. pick a linearization for the DAG.

+Another is

+#horizontalrule

+How can we count DAGs?
+Look at R. Stanley's _Enumerative Combinatorics_ for the answer.

+// produces a value, and two values which are
+// Let's begin by assuming that every statement in the dataflow produces a unique value.

 = Data structures for program generation

 Simplifications of `Program` and `Catalog` arranged from rich to poor.